Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Related Work

 Our work differs in a number of respects from these prior studies.
 First, our focus is the performance of simple server allocation policies for single, dual, and unlimited server scenarios, the performance gap with respect to optimal policies, and the impact of use of dynamic server allocation on the performance comparison between state-dependent and state-oblivious routing in a multi-site system.
 Second, our evaluation captures the fundamental tradeoff between maintaining low response times and low service provider costs, as calculated over all requests.
 Here, we adopt a performance metric combining response time and server cost that can be naturally extended to systems with multiple server sites.
 Third, with respect to the queuing modeling results, our work differs with respect to the particular simple allocation policies we consider and the analytic models we derive for them.
-Specifically: (1) we find simple response time and cost expressions for a single server policy that incorporates an Erlang distributed ``delayed-off'' delay or optionally batching of requests before server allocation is initiated, as well for the optimal single server policy given our performance metric; (2) with respect to dual server policies, we analyze a new model (Figure~\ref{fig:statetransitiondiagramforMM1Scaling}) in which one of the two servers is kept allocated; (3) we provide explicit closed-form expressions for mean response time and cost for the M/M/2 with exponential setup times model in which two server allocations can be in progress at once, in contrast to the alternative solution method outlined in \cite{GDHB14} that requires a system of linear equations to be solved; and (4) we find new, simple product form solutions for server allocation models (Figures~\ref{fig:StateTransitionDiagramforUnlimitedServer} and~\ref{fig:StateTransitionDiagramforProactiveUnlimitedServer}) in which there is no bound on the number of servers that can be allocated.
+Specifically: (1) we find simple response time and cost expressions for a single server policy that incorporates an Erlang distributed ``delayed-off'' delay or optionally batching of requests before server allocation is initiated, as well for the optimal single server policy given our performance metric; \revOne{(2) with respect to dual server policies, we analyze a new model (Figure~\ref{fig:statetransitiondiagramforMM1Scaling}) in which one of the two servers is kept allocated;}{(2) with respect to dual server policies, we analyze a new model (Figure~\ref{fig:statetransitiondiagramforMM1Scaling}) in which one of the two servers is kept allocated, and the other server is allocated/deallocated according to upper and lower thresholds;} (3) we provide explicit closed-form expressions for mean response time and cost for the M/M/2 with exponential setup times model in which two server allocations can be in progress at once, in contrast to the alternative solution method outlined in \cite{GDHB14} that requires a system of linear equations to be solved; and (4) we find new, simple product form solutions for \revTwo{server allocation}{``unlimited server''} models (Figures~\ref{fig:StateTransitionDiagramforUnlimitedServer} and~\ref{fig:StateTransitionDiagramforProactiveUnlimitedServer}) in which there is no bound on the number of servers that can be allocated. \revTwo{}{Unlimited server models are important as they can yield insight into cloud computing scenarios in which the limit on the number of allocated servers is large enough that it is rarely if ever reached.
+Our new product form solutions for this important case are particularly noteworthy, since they were unexpected (such solutions are relatively rare), and they yield simple expressions for the performance measures of interest.}